ruberVulpes/rubervulpes/README.md

 Thanks for checking out my GitHub!

-My name is William Fox and I'm a IT Software Engineer at Viasat.
+My name is William Fox and I'm starting a new job TBA 12/1.

 🧗‍♂️ Pronouns: He/Him